Spirik/GEM/README.md

 When to use
 -----------
-If you want to equip your project with graphical LCD display and let user choose different options and settings to configure its operation.
+If you want to equip your project with graphic LCD display and let user choose different options and settings to configure its operation.
 Whether it is control panel of smart home or simple configurable LED strip, GEM will provide all necessary controls for editing variables and navigating through submenus, as well as running user-defined functions.

 Structure
 -----------